apppackio/apppack/README.md

 ## Release Process Overview

-To manage releases effectively, we follow a structured procedure that ensures all changes are documented and distributed as intended.
-Below are the steps involved in releasing a new version of our software:
+The release process is designed to ensure that all changes are accurately tracked, versioned, and distributed according to [`Semantic Versioning (SemVer)` standards](https://semver.org/).
+Here's a step-by-step guide to releasing a new version of AppPack:

+### Documenting Changes

-**Document Changes**: Update the `CHANGELOG.md` file with a comprehensive list of changes that occurred since the last release.
-Include the release tag and the date to provide context for when these changes were implemented.
+* Update `CHANGELOG.md`: Enhance the `CHANGELOG.md` file with all relevant changes associated with the upcoming release, including the release tag and the date.
+This step is crucial for maintaining a clear history of updates and enhancements.

+* **Semantic Versioning (SemVer)**: Adhere to [SemVer guidelines](https://semver.org/) when incrementing version numbers.

+### Automated Release with GoReleaser

-**Version Control**: Commit these changes to your local repository, ensuring that the new version number is properly tagged alongside the commit that introduced this change.
-This tag will be used to reference the specific release in question.
+* **Commit and Tag**: Commit the changes to your local repository, including a tag with the new version number that corresponds to the release you've documented in the CHANGELOG.

+* **GoReleaser Configuration**:  Filters are applied in GoReleaser configuration that ensures that the changelog only includes changes that affect the functionality of the software, thereby adhering to SemVer practices.

-**Automated Release and Distribution**: Upon pushing the commit and tag to our repository, our automated Github Actions workflow will take over.
-It will generate a new release using the version number specified in the tag.
-Additionally, it will trigger the go releaser tool, which will compile and package the software for the supported operating systems and automatically upload the binaries to our release assets on GitHub.
+* **Distribution**: Once you push the commit and tag to the repository, `GoReleaser` will take over through Github Actions, creating a new release with the version number specified in your tag.
+It will also compile the latest code, create OS-specific binaries, and upload these artifacts to the release assets on GitHub.